WinVector/PDSwR2/RenderedExamples/c10_Exploring_advanced_methods.md

 ## UBRE score = -0.76987  Scale est. = 1         n = 14386

 # Note 1:
+#   Note the large p-value associated with mother's weight (PGWT).
+That means that there’s
-#   Note that there’s no proof that the mother’s weight (PWGT) has a significant effect on
+#   no statistical proof that the mother’s weight (PWGT) has a significant effect on
 #   outcome.

 # Note 2: